OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 description: Configuring Octopus integration with Hosted Jira.
 ---

-In addition to being able to [track metadata and work-item](index.md) information through your CI/CD pipeline, Octopus can also integrate with Jira to provide progress information related to the work-items during deployments.
+In addition to being able to [track metadata and work item](/docs/api-and-integration/metadata/index.md) information through your CI/CD pipeline, Octopus can also integrate with Jira to provide progress information related to the work items during deployments.

-The integration to Jira is additional to the work-item tracking built in to Octopus.
-The configuration described below assumes you already have work-item tracking enabled in your pipeline and packages.
+The integration to Jira is additional to the work item tracking built in to Octopus.
+The configuration described below assumes you already have work item tracking enabled in your pipeline and packages.

-## Levels of integration
+## Levels of Integration

 There are several levels of integration available for Jira.
 The first allows Octopus to parse the commits looking for Jira work item references, this is available as soon as the Jira Issue Tracker extension is enabled.

 The second level of integration is providing links to Jira for the work items that are found.
-This occurs once the BaseUrl is set on the extension.
+This occurs once the BaseURL is set on the extension.

-These first two levels of integration work whether your Jira instance is OnPrem or SaaS.
+These first two levels of integration work whether your Jira instance is on-premises or SaaS.
 The third level of integration allows Octopus to update Jira when deployments occur, and **is only available with the SaaS version of Jira**.
-It becomes enabled once the Connect App is configured (see below) and the Octopus server's Uri is set in {{Configuration,Nodes}}.
+It becomes enabled once the Connect App is configured (see below) and the Octopus server's URI is set in {{Configuration,Nodes}}.

 ## Octopus Connect App and the Jira Extension